BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 ## Monthly Invoices
 Each month, for each Pay-Go Subscription, the system will create a new invoice for all the active Game Subscriptions.

-An Invoice has four critical components
+An Invoice has the following critical components
 A)	**The invoice Amount**
 B)	**The Bill Date** – The date on which amounts is debited/authorized from the customers' bank account.
 This bill date will be the same for all players.
 C)	**The Credit Date** – The date on which the invoice value gets credited to the Players account and will be available to be used by a Game Subscription
 - For Credit Cards this is instant and as soon as the transaction is authorized
 - For Direct Debit payments, The credit date is 7 days after the bill date, allowing enough time for payment failures to be communicated back to us
+D)	**The Coverage Start & End** - The period which the invoice covers

-D)	**The Payment Type** can be one of the following
+E)	**The Payment Type** can be one of the following
 - Direct Debit
 - Credit Cards (Additional Option)
 - Cash Collection (Additional Option)